-The Foundation website is a primary, and most cost-effective, method of promoting awareness of the Foundation, its activities and successes.
-Our goal is to establish the website as the primary point of contact between conservation groups, the public and the Foundation.
-Therefore the website was completely renovated in 2010, according to plan.
+The Foundation website is a primary, and cost-effective, method of promoting awareness of the Foundation, its activities and successes.
+Our goal is to ensure the website becomes aprimary point of contact between conservation groups, the public and the Foundation.
+The website was completely renovated in starting in late 2010, according to plan.
+The renovations were completed in spring 2011 with the addition of provision of a blog and password access to specified files by the Board of Directors and advisory committees.